 A fourth scheme enabling public guarantees on new loans and on refinancing of existing loans for all businesses, including large companies.
-The aid will be granted by State-owned SACE, through financial institutions, to companies affected by the coronavirus outbreak.
+The aid will be granted by State-ow ned SACE, through financial institutions, to companies affected by the coronavirus outbreak.
 The total estimated budget is up to EUR 200 billion (13 April).
 The scheme has been amended to extend the period of application to 30 June 2021 (10 December).

-A fifth aid scheme in the form of State guarantees and direct grants or 100% guarantees to support SMEs active in the agricultural, forestry fishery and aquaculture sectors (21 April).
+A fifth aid scheme in the form of State guarantees and direct grants or 100% guarantees to support SMEs active in the agricultural, forestry, fishery and aquaculture sectors (21 April).
 The Italian authorities amended the estimated budget to EUR 350 million on 20 July 2020.
 The scheme has been further amended to change the rules on how the guarantee premium will be calculated (11 December).
+The scheme has been amended to extend the period of application to 31 December 2021 (18 May 2021).

 A sixth aid scheme in the form of subsidised interest rate loans and direct grants to support companies of all sizes active in the agricultural, forestry and fishery sectors in the Friuli Venezia Giulia region.
-Total budget estimated at EUR 50 million (21 April)
+Total budget estimated at EUR 50 million (21 April).
+The scheme has been amended to extend its period of application to 31 December 2021 and to increase the budget with a further EUR 50 million (16 April 2021).